piyushgaur01/hackerrank/README.md

 # hackerrank
-Solutions to hacker rank questions
+Solutions to some javascript questions